 In the first line of the standard input there is a single positive integer n - the number of tourists, 1 ≤ n ≤ 100,000.
-In the following n lines there is a non-increasing sequence of integers not greater than 1,000,000,000, a single number in a line.
+In the following n lines there is a non-decreasing sequence of integers not greater than 1,000,000,000, a single number in a line.
 The number in the (i+1)’st line (1 ≤ i ≤ n) represents the time needed by the i’th tourist to cross the bridge.
 The sum of these numbers does not exceed 1,000,000,000.

 Your programme should write to the standard output, in the first line, one integer - the shortest time required for all of the tourist to cross the bridge.